ThreatConnect-Inc/tcex/docs/_sources/batch.rst.txt

 Group Interface 2
 -----------------
-The second more dynamic interface uses the more generic :py:meth:`~tcex.tcex_batch_v2.TcExBatch.group` method.
+The second more dynamic interface uses the more generic :py:meth:`~tcex.tcex_ti_batch.TcExBatch.group` method.
 In this interface the group type, group name and optional xid are the only allowed fields.
-For type specific field such as **eventDate** for an Event Group the :py:meth:`~tcex.tcex_batch_v2.Group.add_key_value` method is available.
+For type specific field such as **eventDate** for an Event Group the :py:meth:`~tcex.tcex_ti_group.Group.add_key_value` method is available.
 The field name must be exactly what the batch API expects (which are listed `here <https://docs.threatconnect.com/en/latest/rest_api/groups/groups.html#group-fields>`__).
 Adding metadata behaves the same as in Interface 1.

 .. code-block:: python
     :linenos: